sm3222/MenuScript/README.md

 # MenuScript
-A simple open source Mac app to execute AppleScript directly from the menu bar.
+A simple Mac app to execute AppleScript directly from the menu bar.

 # Credits
 https://www.flaticon.com/free-icons/code - Icon was created by Royyan Wijaya - Flaticon